This article has been updated on November 8, 2024.

 Designers, scientists, and thinkers keep in mind the relationships between new technology and humans when developing new products and evolved technologies.
 They are not dropped into a vacuum.
 How disruptive technology and humans interact can lead to long-term consequences.

-Pew Research Center’s annual technology survey showed recent positive and negative consequences of new products.
-From 2010 to 2019, the survey found:
+Pew Research Center’s annual technology survey showed recent positive and negative consequences of new products in a survey indicating that:

 We can look through the history of how technology and humans evolved to understand these complexities.
 No look at technology and humans is complete without understanding emerging ethical concerns.
 Evaluating the positives and negatives of technology help us bring new ideas to life in responsible ways.